Forget Resolutions, Look How Easy This Is (And It Works!)

-Don’t we all want to make a change–or seven?
+Don’t we all want to make a change or seven?
 Maybe it’s human nature.
-And when we call it a new year’s resolution, aren’t we insinuating that boom, it’s done!
-What’s been on your list for too many years?
+And when we call something a new year’s resolution, aren’t we insinuating that boom, it’s done!
+What’s been on your list for far too long?
 I have an idea.
 And I only suggest it because “quit smoking” was on my list for what, 12 years.
-And it never happened until I let God make the difference.
+It never happened until I let God make the difference.

-How do I do that?
-Let me show you . . .
+And He can do that for you.
+Let me show you how . . .

 “For I know the plans I have for you,